ueno-tecnologia-org/flutter-prepare-action/README.md

     format-exits-if-changed: true | false # default: false.
 If true, the action will exit with code 1 if there are any files that need to be formatted.
     github-token: ${{ secrets.GITHUB_TOKEN }} # required
     update-coverage-comment: true | false # default: false.
 If true, the action will update the coverage comment in the PR.
-    use_melos: true #default: false.
+    use-melos: true #default: false.
 If true, the action will use melos to run the flutter commands

 ```

 ## Using Melos with the Action

-To use Melos with this GitHub Action, you need to set the use_melos input to true.
+To use Melos with this GitHub Action, you need to set the use-melos input to true.
 This will ensure that Melos commands are used instead of the default Flutter commands.
 Additionally, you must have a melos.yaml file in your repository's root directory.

 **Example** `melos.yaml`